AceVPN – High card or a joker? We’re here to find out how much value and performance AceVPN can give customers.

 It has been popular among users in Turkey since 2013, when the government shut down access to Facebook and Twitter in retaliation for the Gezi Park protests.

 Jurisdiction: Your data is not safe

-AceVPN is US-based, meaning it falls under the 5 eyes alliance.
-In other words, your data could be at risk if AceVPN does track your data – and as mentioned elsewhere, we’d be surprised if your data did indeed stay private.
+AceVPN is US-based, meaning it falls under the Five, Nine, and Fourteen-Eyes Alliance.
+In other words, your data could be at risk if AceVPN does track your data – and as mentioned above, we’d be surprised if your data did indeed stay private.